DenisCercasin/RentTracker/docs/value_proposition.md

 ## 🎯 Target users

-Our primary users are **independent landlords** from **Romania, Moldova, and Ukraine** who own and lease out **multiple residential apartments**, often juggling Excel sheets, paper contracts, and late-night text messages from tenants.
+Our primary users are **independent landlords** from Romania, Moldova, and Ukraine who own and lease out **multiple residential apartments**, often juggling Excel sheets, paper contracts, and late-night text messages from tenants.

 ### Persona Snapshot

-Meet **Elena**, a 45-year-old landlord from Chișinău who manages 6 rental units across the city.
-She’s tech-comfortable but not a developer, tired of forgetting who paid what, and loves the idea of getting a clean monthly rent summary and Telegram reminders — without needing to build a system herself.
+Meet Elena, a 45-year-old landlord from Chișinău who manages 6 rental units across the city.
+She’s tech-comfortable but not a developer, tired of forgetting who paid what, and loves the idea of getting a clean monthly rent summary and Telegram reminders - without needing to build a system herself.

-Whether it's **Mihai from Cluj**, **Dmytro in Lviv**, or **Oleg with flats in Iași and a cat named Pixel**, our users are looking for:
+Whether it's Mihai from Cluj, Dmytro in Lviv, or Oleg with flats in Iași and a cat named Pixel, our users are looking for:

 - **Clear rent tracking**
 - **Tenant contract management**
 - **Automated, no-stress reminders**

-**Rent Tracker** is built for these self-sufficient owners — people who don’t want bloated property management software, but need more than a notebook and hope.
+**Rent Tracker** is built for these self-sufficient owners - people who don’t want bloated property management software, but need more than a notebook and hope.

 ## 🧭 Customer journey Overview (Landlord Perspective)

-The following table illustrates the **customer journey for a landlord using RentTracker**, outlining each step from initial access to successful rent tracking and reminder automation.
+The following table illustrates the **customer journey for a landlord using Rent Tracker**, outlining each step from initial access to successful rent tracking and reminder automation.
 It highlights key user actions, goals, touchpoints, and emotional states at each stage of the journey, helping to understand how the app supports landlords in their monthly workflow.

 For a more detailed view, including slide-by-slide screen flows and captions, refer to the PDF version:
 [RentTracker Customer Journey – Happy Path (PDF)](./RentTracker_Customer_Journey_Happy_Path.pdf)